--to ask for any help that I need and to to gratefully accept any help offered
+-to ask for any help that I need and to gratefully accept any help offered

 VULNERABILITY AND DEPENDENCE

-I found feeling vulnerable and dependent on others difficult, as I was just used to getting on and doing things on my own.
+I found feeling vulnerable and dependent on others difficult, as I was used to just getting on and doing things on my own.
 I had to learn that it was perfectly natural to feel anxious and uncertain and frustrated.
-Things that wouldn’t have upset me normally could make me tearful and upset.

 POSITIVE MENTAL ATTITUDE (PMA)

-I knew that it would be best to keep a positive mental attitude and I think I did achieve that but it was important to really acknowledge that
+I knew that it would be best to keep ‘a positive mental attitude’ and I think I did achieve that but it was important to acknowledge that

 -I was sometimes in pain

 -I found it difficult to sleep which made resting in the day essential